juliaguida/oystercard/oystercard/walkthroughs/05_top_up.md

        expected #<Oystercard:0x007f8bf29fd8e8 @balance=0> to respond to :top_up with 1 argument
      # ./spec/oystercard_spec.rb:10:in `block (3 levels) in <top (required)>'
 ```
-In oder to make this test pass we need a method by the name of `top_up` that accepts 1 argument:
+In order to make this test pass we need a method by the name of `top_up` that accepts 1 argument:

 ```
 class Oystercard